132nd-vWing/ATRM_Brief/Pages/Flights.md

 <br>
 Note that there are aircrafts at other bases and carriers, but the default base is Al Dahfra.
 State airbase in flightplan when filing the flightplan.

+Also note that when you select an aircraft at Al Dahfra, lower number will put you closer to RWY 13, while higher numbers will put you closer to RWY 31.

 ## F/A-18C